Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 slug: ../how-to-dyor
 ---

-Many projects are being built, or intend to build, on both AXIASolar and AXIALunar.
-However, many claim to do so but have either no such intention, they don't have the resources to pull it through, or they're outright trying to scam people by misusing the AXIASolar and AXIALunar brands.
+Many projects are being built, or intend to build, on both AXIACoin and AXIALunar.
+However, many claim to do so but have either no such intention, they don't have the resources to pull it through, or they're outright trying to scam people by misusing the AXIACoin and AXIALunar brands.

 Telling legitimate projects from the "not so honest" ones isn't always an easy task.
 This guide is meant to help you find out how to do your research better when you come across a project that seems